rajeshvkothari/oom/README.md

 ## Introduction(TBD)

-  This page helps us to deploy all tosca models using tosca docker conatiners(micro-services) and through ONAP OOM setup.
-This also help to verfiy tosca models are properly deploy   or not.
+  This page Describe step to follow to create necessary environment for deploying tosca models including pre & post deployment and verification steps.

 ## Pre Deployment Steps
 - **DMaaP Server:**

-  - Create AWS VM (DMaaP server) in Ohio region with following specifications and SSH it using Putty:
+  - Create AWS VM (DMaaP server) in Ohio region with following specifications and SSH it using putty:

     ```sh
     Image: ubuntu-18.04